-HSV-1 is usually contracted through oral-to-oral contact but can sometimes be acquired after oral-genital contact, in or around the genital area.
+HSV-1 is usually contracted through oral-to-oral contact but can sometimes be transmitted after oral-genital contact.
 HSV-2 is exclusively contracted during sex and is a sexually transmitted disease.

 HSV-1 can lay dormant for years, and individuals might not realize they have contracted Herpes until their first cold sore outbreak.
-Events like stress, being unwell, and having a period can trigger a cold sore outbreak.
+Events like stress, illness, and menstruation can trigger a cold sore outbreak.

-After contracting HSV-2, individuals might not experience any symptoms initially.
-During an outbreak, individuals can expect to find small, painful blisters around the genitals, rectum, cervix, thighs, and or buttocks.
+After contracting HSV-2, individuals may not experience any symptoms initially.
+During an outbreak, individuals can expect to find small, painful blisters around the genitals, rectum, cervix, thighs, and/or buttocks.
 These blisters can burst, leaving open sores, but they will not leave scars.
-Individuals could also experience pain during urination and flu-like symptoms.
+Individuals may also experience pain during urination and flu-like symptoms.
 Some women might even notice unusual vaginal discharge.

 Transmission can occur from female-to-male or from male-to-female.
-As long as one sexual partner has an active HSV-2 infection and is partaking in unprotected sex, there is a high chance of transmitting it.
-The cold sores contain high amounts of the virus and hence increases the chances of spread significantly.
+As long as one sexual partner has an active HSV-2 infection and is partaking in unprotected sex, there is a high chance of transmission.
+The cold sores contain high amounts of virus and hence increase the chances of spread significantly.
 HSV-2 can also be spread without an active infection (without any symptoms), but the chances are lower.

-Even though HSV-2 spreads through sexual contact, you can spread HSV-1 from the mouth to the genital region with oral sex.
-It is impossible to eliminate the risk of spreading HSV-1 or HSV-2, but there is a way to reduce the transmission factor.
+It is impossible to eliminate the risk of spreading HSV-1 or HSV-2, but there is a way to reduce the risk of transmission.

-Antiviral medications also stop the spread of the herpes infection within the body.
+Antiviral medications can stop herpes virus replication within the body.
 This, in turn, reduces the risk of viral shedding.
 A study conducted concluded that taking valacyclovir antiviral therapy makes a person 48% less likely to transmit the infection to their partner.

 Kissing is one of the most common ways of spreading HSV-1.
 HSV-1, as we know, results in oral cold sores, and by swapping saliva with someone else, there is a risk of transmitting the virus to another person.

-During an active infection, Herpes is present in the saliva of the mouth and on the lips.
+During an active infection, Herpes is present in saliva.
 So all it can take is a kiss for HSV-1 to spread from one infected person to another.
 Just like HSV-2, it is possible to spread Herpes even without an active infection.

 Birth is another avenue in which Herpes can spread.
 If a woman has an active genital herpes infection during labor and delivery, there is a possibility of passing the Herpes from mother to child through the birth canal.

-A herpes infection in an infant is a serious health risk to the child and can result in other grave conditions such as the central nervous system's disease.
+A herpes infection in an infant is a serious health risk to the child and can result in other grave conditions such as the central nervous system disease.
 In some cases, an infant herpes infection can be fatal.
-To minimize this risk, doctors advise mothers to have a cesarean section as this does not involve the child from coming into contact with the mother's genitalia.
-The statistics for herpes acquisition through birth is rare, and out of every 100,000 birth globally, only ten newborn babies are infected with Herpes through birth.
+To minimize this risk, doctors advise mothers to have a cesarean section to prevent the child from coming into contact with the birth canal.
+Herpes acquisition through birth is rare affecting 1 in 10,000 births globally.

-This method of spread is very improbable and is not 100% confirmed through literature.
-For example, the herpes virus can be spread through sharing a wet towel, utensil, or other items.
-However, the literature is skeptical as there is debate on whether the virus can live outside the human body.
-Hypothetically, if the use of straw or utensil is quick, the virus could pass through the shared saliva.
+This method of spread is very improbable and has not been 100% confirmed through literature.
+For example, it is thought that herpes virus can be spread through sharing a wet towel, utensil, or other items, however, there is debate on whether the virus can survive outside the human body.